 "That will be satisfactory; thank you, Mr. Bisha.
 Bye."

 "OK," Walt said, "he didn't sound perturbed at all.
 You guys head over to the Daley Building for the Grand Jury now.
-Be back before 4 p.m.
+Be back before 2 p.m.

 Mac, after the Grand Jury session, I want you to go home for the rest of the day.
 I don't want you near this place when Bisha walks in."

 Mac sat next to Commander DiMarco in the Grand Jury Room on the 21st floor of the Daley Center in downtown Chicago.
-Mac looked at the Grand Jury; there were ten of them today.
-A Bailiff entered the room from the Judge's chamber and intoned: "All Rise."
-The Jury, Mac, and Ryan, and the prosecutors all stood up.
+Mac looked at the grand jury; there were sixteen of them today.
 There were no media, reporters, or spectators here; this was a secret deliberation.

-Judge Austin Hammond strode in, took his seat, had a quick look around, and intoned, "Be seated.
-Let's start with the first case, Ms. Varian."

-Amanda Varian wore a business suit, a modest embroidered blouse, with her red hair pinned up. "jurorsYour Honor, Amanda Varian, representing the Cook County State's Attorney's Office."
+Prosecutor Amanda Varian, wearing a business suit and a modest embroidered blouse, strode in, took her seat, and looked around quickly.

-The other prosecutor rose: "Your Honor, William Belling, representing the Cook County State's Attorney's Office."
+"Good morning, jurors.
+I’m Amanda Varian, representing the Cook County State's Attorney's Office.

-Good morning to both of you.
-Let's get rolling."

-"Thank you, Your Honor," Amanda said.
-"This case is number 2060-4017, against Luan T. Bisha and Besim R. Morina.
-They are accused of conspiracy to murder Officer DiOtis Williams in the early hours of Tuesday, June 19th, 2060.
+This case is number 2060-4017 against Luan T. Bisha and Besim R. Morina.
+The State accuses them of conspiracy to murder Officer DiOtis Williams in the early hours of Tuesday, June 19th, 2060.
 We are also accusing these men of the attempted murder of Officer Mackenzie Merrick, along with several weapons violations.
-We have incontrovertible video evidence of their crime, as well as Officer Merrick's testimony."
+We have incontrovertible video evidence of their crime and Officer Merrick's testimony."

 Amanda presented all the evidence and video of the crime and cross-examined Officer Merrick.

-Hammond interjected, "I concur with Ms. Varian.
-Grand Jury deliberations are always secret, but the jury's loose talk could endanger a young woman's life.
-Take this under advisement.
-Have the prosecutors completed their evidence?"

-"Yes, your Honor, the State rests."

-"Bailiff,p escort the Jury to the deliberation room with the list of charges and summary of the evidence presented.
-The Court is in recess for 10 minutes.
-I need a bathroom break," Hammond said as he returned to his chambers.
+"Bailiff,” the Grand Jury Foreperson said, “please escort the prosecutor and witnesses out of the room while we deliberate.”

-Mac leaned over to Commander DiMarco and asked, "How do you think we did?"
+Outside, Mac leaned over to Commander DiMarco and asked, "How do you think we did?"

 "Slam dunk, Mac, slam dunk."